maklas/MNet-2/readme.md

-## Network protocol for games based on UDP using Kryo serialization.
+## Fast UDP Networking for games using LibGDX PC/Android.

 ### Features:
 * Fully over UDP.
 Optimized for maximum speed.
+Basically as fast as your UDP connection.
 0.15 ms round trip on localhost pc.
-3 ms round trip with PC<->Wi-fi router<->Phone configuration.
+3 ms round trip for Phone -> Wi-Fi -> PC -> Wi-Fi -> Phone.
 * Supports Login-Authentication out of the box.
 No need to worry about 5th guy connecting to a max of 4 game lobby.
 You can decline users before establishing connection with them.
 Can be used to ping server for current status as well.
 * Supports: Reliable ordered sending, unreliable unordered sending, sending multiple objects in batches, automated ping checking.
-* Used in real working projects and currently developing projects on PC and Android.
+* Written with Java 6.
+Done with java 8 in mind.
+Suitable for Libgdx.
+* Default serialization - Kryo.
 * Testable.
 Simulate packet loss, simulate high ping, test sending and receiving speed in java code!
+* Used in real working projects and currently developing projects for PC and Android.
-* Local network broadcaster and receiver included for fast and easy way to find servers over local network.
+* Local network broadcaster and receiver included for fast and easy way to find servers in local network.
-* You can use JitPack to download and update dependency!
+* You can use JitPack to download this library into your project right now!

 ### Cons:
+* No reliable unordered sending (yet)
 * No automated mechanism to determine packet resend delay if it's dropped.
 Have to be set manually.
-* No reliable unordered sending (yet)
 * Uses 1 thread for receiving data from UDP channel and deserializing objects.
 (More than enough for 6 concurrent connections, but can clog the thread if a lot of data is sent by too many clients at the same time)
 * Only single-threaded usage.
+* No protection from dos or any kind of attack really

 ## Example: